-Soil erosion (through wind & water) removes valuable top soil which is the most productive part of the soil profile (containing plant nutrients, seeds and bulbs).
+Soil erosion (through wind & water) removes valuable topsoil which is the most productive part of the soil profile (containing plant nutrients, seeds, and bulbs).
 Development disturbs and loosens soils which can easily lead to erosion.
-The plants and animals that depended on that soil can no longer survive, and the plants that once grew that cannot re-establish itself because the seed store is gone.
-Soil may then have to brought back from elsewhere, increasing the cost of the project and the risk of importing weeds and other waste or toxic material.
-In accordance with the Conservation of agricultural Resources Act, 1983 (Act No. 43 of 1983) (CARA), the aim of erosion management is to prevent any form of soil erosion through proactive thinking and prevention as well as immediate rehabilitation.
+The plants and animals that depended on that soil can no longer survive, and the plants that once grew cannot re-establish themselves because the seed store is gone.
+Soil may then have to be brought back from elsewhere, increasing the cost of the project and the risk of importing weeds and other waste or toxic material.
+In accordance with the Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983) (CARA), erosion management aims to prevent any form of soil erosion through proactive thinking and prevention as well as immediate rehabilitation.

-In order to achieve erosion and sediment control, the following are applicable to all properties:
+To achieve erosion and sediment control, the following apply to all properties:

-- Inspect and maintain erosion and sediment controls on a regular basis and ensure that it can accommodate the upslope catchment. - Leave as much vegetation as possible. - Install permanent fences to define 'no go' areas in those areas that are not to be disturbed. - Install sediment catchment controls down slope of the site to catch sediment (if applicable). - Limit vehicle movement to the site and control access points.
-Clearly mark such access points and inform all suppliers.
+- Inspect and maintain erosion and sediment controls regularly and ensure that they can accommodate the upslope catchment. - Leave as much vegetation as possible. - Install permanent fences to define 'no go' areas in those areas that are not to be disturbed. - Install sediment catchment controls down-slope of the site to catch sediment (if applicable). - Limit vehicle movement to the site and control access points.
+Mark such access points and inform all suppliers.

-8.5 WASTEWATER MONITORING PROGRAM
+8.5 WASTEWATER MONITORING PROGRAM (NOT APPLICABLE)

 In terms of the National Water Act, 1998 (Act 36 of 1998), the Discharge of waste or water containing waste is a controlled activity for which a Licence or General Authorization must be obtained.
-The applicant/legal operator must ensure that wastewater (if applicable) is legally disposed by applying for a General Authorization, a License or exemption in terms of the Water Act.
+The applicant/legal operator must ensure that wastewater (if applicable) is legally disposed of by applying for a General Authorization, a License, or exemption in terms of the Water Act.

-- Wash-water used for cleaning of instruments or equipment must not contain any chemicals or hazardous materials that will increase the risk of soil and water contamination. - Wash-water used to clean panels must be recycled as far as possible. - Measures to prevent erosion must be implemented. - A wastewater monitoring program may be required, which must include monitoring of quantities disposed of (on a monthly basis) and compliance of treated wastewater quality after treatment but before disposal.
+- Wash water used for cleaning of instruments or equipment must not contain any chemicals or hazardous materials that will increase the risk of soil and water contamination. - Wash water used to clean panels must be recycled as far as possible. - Measures to prevent erosion must be implemented. - A wastewater monitoring program may be required, which must include monitoring of quantities disposed of (monthly) and compliance of treated wastewater quality after treatment but before disposal.